-You can configure the connections to vCenter Server instances by running the vCenter Server configuration workflows in the Orchestrator client.
+You can configure the connections to vCenter instances by running the vCenter configuration workflows in the vRealize Orchestrator client.

-- Log in to the Orchestrator client as an administrator.
+- Log in to the vRealize Orchestrator Client as an administrator.

-- Right-click the Add a vCenter Server instance workflow and select Start workflow.
+- Locate the Add a vCenter Server instance workflow and click Run.

-- Enter the IP address or the DNS name of the machine on which the vCenter Server instance you want to add is installed.
+- On the Set the vCenter Server instance properties tab, enter the IP address or the host name of the machine on which the vCenter instance you want to add is installed.

 - Retain the default port value, 443.

-- Retain the default location of the SDK to use to connect to your vCenter Server instance.
+- Retain the default location of the SDK to use to connect to your vCenter instance.

-If you choose to ignore certificate warnings, the vCenter Server instance certificate is accepted silently and the certificate is added to the trusted store.
+If you decide to ignore certificate warnings, the vCenter instance certificate is accepted silently and the certificate is added to the trusted store.

-- Select the method that you want to use to manage user access on the vCenter Server system.
+- On the Set the connection properties tab, select whether you want to use a session per user method to manage user access on the vCenter system.

 Option Description Share a unique session

-Allows Orchestrator to create only one connection to vCenter Server.
+Allows vRealize Orchestrator to create only one connection to vCenter.

-In the User name and Password text boxes, enter the credentials for Orchestrator to use to establish the connection to the vCenter Server host.
+In the User name and Password text boxes, enter the credentials for vRealize Orchestrator to use to establish the connection to the vCenter host.

-The user that you select must be a valid user with privileges to manage vCenter Server extensions and a set of custom defined privileges.
-Orchestrator uses these credentials to monitor the VirtualCenter Web service, typically to run Orchestrator system workflows.
+The user that you select must be a valid user with privileges to manage vCenter extensions and a set of custom defined privileges. vRealize Orchestrator uses these credentials to monitor the VirtualCenter Web service, typically to run vRealize Orchestrator system workflows.